Manage Email addresses | Article Series table of content | Click to expand

 - The “Left part” of an E-mail address.
 This is that part that includes the recipient Alias name.
 We relate to the “left part” of the E-mail address when we look for information about specific Alias name\s.

 - The “Right part” of an E-mail address.
 This is the part that includes the domain name suffix.
-We relate to the “Right part” of E-mail address when we look for information
+We relate to the “Right part” of an E-mail address when we look for information

 about E-mail address with a specific domain name.